fax4ever/financial-fraud-detection/README.md

 - understand the financial fraud space
 - understand how to deploy container-based microservices
-- understands how to run a Jupyter notebook
+- understand how to run a Jupyter notebook

 This notebook is a simple example of how to orchestrate a financial fraud detection workflow that leverages the financial-fraud-training container.
 The notebook uses a synthetic dataset and produces the accuracy and a confusion matrix.
 Using real data in a production environment would not alter the workflow.